GhooTS/GTScriptableVariable/README.md

 ## Game Events
   Game events are scriptable objects that can be raise from code or by UnityEvent in editor.
 Every game event contain list of listeners which will be call whenever event is raise.
 The purpose of game event is to decouple event caller from event receiver.

-  By defualt there are 5 diffrent `Game Events` for each `Game Event` there is corresponding `Listener`.
+  By default there are 5 different `Game Events` for each `Game Event` there is corresponding `Listener`.
 The zero argument `Listener` can subscribe to any type of `Game Event`.
   >* GameEvent
   >* IntGameEvent
   >* FloatGameEvent